 Elections SSMU is the SSMU’s official electoral agency.
 Elections for SSMU Executives and Senators occur each year in early March.
 Elections SSMU also conducts elections for certain faculty associations and SSMU’s First Year Council.
 These staff are overseen by the Governance Manager as opposed to the Executives, to avoid conflicts of interest.
 For more information, visit the Elections SSMU site.

 Members of the SSMU participate in direct democracy by voting in referenda, held once a semester (early November and early March).
 Referenda can be either student-initiated or council-initiated.
 Either way, the question must get approval by the Chief Electoral Officer (CEO) of Elections SSMU before it can be put on the ballot.
-The CEO ensures that the question is neutrally posed and complies with the other rules relating to referendum questions contained in the Constitution and Bylaws.
+The CEO ensures that the question is neutrally posed and complies with the other rules relating to referendum questions contained in the Constitution and Internal Regulations.

-If the referendum is Council-initiated, the Council decides whether to have a direct and binding measurement of student opinion on an issue.
+If the referendum is Council-initiated, the Legislative Council decides whether to have a direct and binding measurement of student opinion on an issue.
 Usually, Council-initiated referenda are limited to issues where Council is required to get approval from the membership for some measure it wishes to undertake.
 When a non-binding opinion is desired, Council may also place plebiscite questions on the ballot.